-In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
+In order to maintain our community, Moderators reserve the right to remove any posts that they find in violation of the rules.
 Moderators do not preview new posts in any way; the moderators and site operators take no responsibility for any content posted by the community.

-Make the effort to put things in the right place, so that we can spend more time discussing and less cleaning up.
-So:
+Make the effort to put things in the right place.

-- Don’t divert a topic by changing it midstream.
-Try to stay on-topic, start a new topic if needed.
+Don’t divert a topic by changing it during discussion.
+Stay on-topic, start a new topic if needed.

 Rather than posting “+1” or “Agreed”, use the Like button.
 Rather than taking an existing topic in a radically different direction, use Reply as a Linked Topic, which will branch off the topic and create a new one that cites/quotes the old one as the source material.